 These grants may be used for research and development, productivity improvement, and international expansion.

-Tax filing requirements for sole proprietorships are limited, but the government will still assess the business income tax, personal assets, and personal income tax returns.
+The tax filing requirements for sole proprietorships are limited, but the government will still assess the business income tax, personal assets tax, and personal income tax returns.
 They are exempt from filing annual returns.

 Companies are also obliged to pay a 17% corporate tax rate, but tax exemptions are available: